filodej/filodej.github.com/_posts/2013-04-20-using-c-11-move-semantics-to-enhance-code-safety.md

  	template <class T>
 	convert( std::basic_string<T>&& text )
-		: convert( text ) // we are intentionally not moving (we convert anyway) {
+		: convert( text ) // we are intentionally not moving (we have to do conversion anyway) {
 	}